Michael-KaHNg/5_Sec_Alignment/README.md

 ##################################################################################################
 # Median of all cells.
 The POPULATION signal of neural data is usually aigned to some behavioral events.
-The reference is default to [Trial Initiation], but can be chaanged to others [eg. Reward Delivery]
+The reference is default to [Trial Initiation], but can be changed to others [eg. Reward Delivery]

 ![Fig_5](https://github.com/user-attachments/assets/a4c0e486-538f-429d-942b-c880c0a5ffba)